ShawnATX/Code-Quiz/README.md

 # Code-Quiz
-A timed quick on some coding tidbits
+A timed quiz on some coding tidbits